 - Head of School (Chair)

+- Population and Public Health Academy Team

 - Academic leads

 - Zone leads

-- OHID overall Training lead
+- Regional NHSE and OHID Training Lead

 - Lead Health Protection representative

 - Lead Field Services representative

-- CPD Co-Ordinator
+- CPD Advisor

-- Dental Public Health representative
+- Dental Public Health Lead

 - Public Health Registrar representatives

-- Head of Public Health Workforce Development Programmes

 - Faculty Advisor

+- DPH Workforce Lead

-Head of School
+Head of School/Training Programme Director

-The Head of School is appointed by NHS England to organise, develop and oversee the running of the public health training programme in the South West.
-They will work in close collaboration with the Academy Board and will oversee the work programme of the Training Programme team.
+The Head of School/Training Programme Director is appointed by NHS England to organise, develop and oversee the running of the public health training programme in the South West.
+They will work in close collaboration with the Delivery Group and will oversee the work programme of the Training Programme team.